• Skip to primary navigation

 WG External Relations

-External Relations is dedicated to initiating and sustaining involvement with networks of researchers, NGOs and policymakers.
-The goal of the working group is to provide opportunities for YESSers to participate in initiatives with other young professionals from diverse backgrounds.
-These collaborations will enable YESSers to broaden their network and strengthen their skills in aspects such as science communication, team work, project management, or event preparation.
-YESS is an institutional member of INNGE – International Network of Next-Generation Ecologists.
-YESS is part of Future Earth’s Early Career Researchers Network of the Networks
+External Relations is dedicated to initiating and sustaining involvement with networks of researchers, NGOs, and policymakers.
+The working group aims to provide opportunities for YESSers to participate in initiatives with other young professionals from diverse backgrounds.
+These collaborations will enable YESSers to broaden their networks and strengthen their skills in science communication, teamwork, project management, and event preparation.

 ESP Conferences